sunnyxuejj/RNN_FederatedDropout/README.md

-# Federated Dropout on RNN model
+# Federated Dropout on RNN model with DGC

 This repository extend [Federated Dropout](https://arxiv.org/abs/1812.07210) to recurrent connections of RNN models.